igparaul/garden_monitor/README.md

 The system will be controlled with a IR remote control, but only enabling 3 buttons:

-- Power ON/OFF: This button will turn ON/OFF the water pump of the fountain and the sumbmersible LEDs in it.
+- Power ON/OFF: This button will turn ON/OFF the water pump of the fountain and the submersible LEDs in it.
 - Button '1': This button activates the humidity mode, if it was not activated yet, turning ON the blue LED on the box and displaying the ambient humidity (%).
 - Button '2': This button activates the temperature mode, if it was not activated yet, turning ON the yellow LED on the box and displaying the temperature (°C).

 ## Specifications

+The solar panel output voltage ...

 ## Diagrams